 If you’re a business owner, there’s a good chance you’ve heard of the term “LTV” before, as it’s a crucial metric that can have a significant impact on your bottom line.
+Improving your retention rate could increase your LTV, which is a good thing.
 But what exactly is LTV, and how do you calculate it?

 To calculate your LTV, multiply the average number of purchases you receive from a customer by the average lifetime value of that one purchase.
 For example, a customer pays you a monthly fee of $10.
 If that customer stays around for 6 months, the total LTV for that customer would be $60 ($10 x 6).

 In this article, I’ll explain everything you need to know about LTV so that you can tell the difference between customer value and customer lifetime value.
 Let’s get started!

 As a crucial revenue metric, Lifetime Value (LTV) estimates your net profit for the entire association you have with a customer.
 Explained another way, it’s the total revenue you’re likely to receive from a customer during your dealings with them.